The hotel industry is on a roll—even in the aftermath of the COVID-19 pandemic.

 The Power Of Reviews; Source: TripAdvisor

-Effective reputation management is imperative in the hospitality marketplace, where customers often leave reviews and complaints on TripAdvisor, Facebook, and Google.
+Effective handling of reputation management challenges is imperative in the hospitality marketplace, where customers often leave reviews and complaints on TripAdvisor, Facebook, and Google.

 According to TripAdvisor, 83% of its users will “usually” or “always” check reviews before deciding to book a hotel.